xNickyDev/Forkman/docs/guides/arguments.md

----
-description: >-
+# Arguments

 This section will explain the various bracket and argument types used for command arguments.
-Command arguments are anything that goes in the brackets <>
-  and {} of a command.
+Command arguments are anything that goes in the brackets `<>` and `{}` of a command.
----

-# Arguments

 ## Bracket Types